-All employees making reports in good faith will be protected from retaliation.
-The identity of a reporter will always be protected and not disclosed to anyone not involved in an investigation into the report.
-Employees who wish to keep their identity anonymous when raising concerns, can do so safely through the whistleblower system.
+The identity of a reporter will always be protected and not disclosed to anyone not involved in the investigation of a report.
+Employees who wish to keep their identity anonymous when raising concerns, can do so safely through the DSV Whistleblower system, Integrity Line.